-- Cut-off - Implementation period
+Cut-off - Implementation period (Article XX):

-The auditor verifies that the expenditure for a selected item was incurred during the period of implementation or eligibility in accordance Article I.2 of the Grant Agreement/ Article 2 of the Grant Decision.
+The auditor verifies that the expenditure for a selected item was incurred during the period of implementation or eligibility in accordance with Article XX of the Grant Agreement/Decision.
 Invoices received during the eligibility period but not yet paid, as well as costs relating to the Final Financial Report, should be reported by the auditor under the 'exceptions'.
-The costs relating to the Final Financial Report should be reasonable and in line with the provisions of Article II.19 of the Grant Agreement/ General Condition n° 19 of the Grant Decision.
+The costs relating to the Final Financial Report should be reasonable and in line with the provisions of Annex XX of the Grant Agreement/Decision.

-- Classification:
+Classification: